Salmon Chowder Recipe with Corn

 - Rinse and pat dry the salmon.
 Cut into bite sized pieces and set aside.

 - Heat pot on medium-high heat.
 Add bacon and cook until golden brown, stirring occasionally.
 Add onion and garlic.
 Cook until soft and translucent, about 2 minutes.

-- Add chicken stock, dill, thyme, Worcestershire sauce, creamed corn, potatoes and milk.
+- Add chicken stock, dill, thyme, Worcestershire sauce, corn, potatoes and half & half.
 Bring to a gentle simmer and then cook on low heat for about 10 minutes.

 - Add salmon and cook on low-medium heat for 10-15 minutes, or until salmon is cooked through and chowder begins to thicken.Add the green onions and if needed, season with salt and pepper to taste.
 Add your toppings.
 Serve warm.